netZoo/netZoo.github.io/content/_index.md

 A collection of tutorials is hosted on [Netbooks](https://netbooks.networkmedicine.org/), a cloud server that allows to run code without installing dependencies.
 It is possible to  run these tutorials locally on a computer using [R markdown](https://netzoo.github.io/netZooR/), [Jupyter notebooks](https://netzoopy.readthedocs.io/en/latest/tutos/index.html), and [LiveScript](https://netzoom.readthedocs.io/en/latest/tutos/index.html).

+Seahorse, A new resource for gene expression is available in https://seahorse.tm4.org

 ### netZoo ecosystem

 - Methods are available as a web interface through [netZooCloud](https://netzoocloud.networkmedicine.org/) {{% button href="https://netzoocloud.networkmedicine.org/" %}}beta!{{% /button %}}.